What Is Noah Syndrome?

 Consequences of Noah syndrome on sufferer

 While this treatment of animals is inhumane and unacceptable, it is important to remember that it is often caused by either mental health problems or degenerative neurological functioning.
-This somewhat diminishes the responsibility of the sufferer, even if the situation is untenable.
+This diminishes the responsibility of the sufferer, even if the situation is untenable.
 Often the consequences of Noah syndrome are just as detrimental to the sufferer.
 They include:

 - Unsanitary conditions: the amount of fecal matter a large number of pets in one home can be extraordinary.
 Those with Noah syndrome often won't even think to clean and sanitize the home.
 Excrement can lead to many different diseases, especially the widespread proliferation of a number of bacteria.
 This can contaminate food and even places where people sleep.
 If the neurological condition is debilitating enough, then the sufferer may not even think to receive treatment for themselves, especially if they fear they will be found out.